everli/soldo-php-sdk/examples/collections.md

 # Retrieve collections

-These examples demonstrate how you can easily obtaining the collections provided by the API.
-Each collections will be an array containing the list of the requested resources.
+These examples demonstrate how you can easily obtain the collections provided by the API.
+Each collection will be an array containing the list of the requested resources.

 It assumes that you have already instantiated a `Soldo` object.

 ## Obtaining the Employees list

-To obtain the employees list simply do as follow
+To obtain the employees list, use code like the following:

 ```php
 try {